In photography, people talk a lot about the golden hour. However, this time of day’s soft and warm tones make for excellent photo opportunities.

 A strong and sturdy tripod that can hold your phone’s weight is an essential piece of gear.
 Keep in mind that you will be taking pictures during low-light conditions.
 The use of a tripod will prevent noisy and unsharp images; therefore, it is your best friend.

 There are many tripods on the market these days, and with a universal smartphone mount, you will be able to use them with your mobile phone.
-We have put together a list of our favorite tripods for smartphone photography.
+I have put together a list of my favorite tripods for smartphone photography.
 The tripods in our top 3 are lightweight, flexible, yet sturdy and reliable.
 And you do not have to break the bank to buy them.

 4. Use a remote shutter